PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 \begin{enumerate}[label=(\arabic*), ref=\arabic*]

-\item \codename and Asm2Vec can be trained faster and achieve higher accuracy than word2vec, which is the original choice of EKLAVYA.
+\item \codename and Asm2Vec can achieve higher accuracy than word2vec, which is the original choice of EKLAVYA.

-\item \codename has the best accuracy on the testing dataset, demonstrating that EKALAVYA when fed with \codename as instruction embedding can achieve the best generalizability.
+\item \codename has the best accuracy on the testing dataset, demonstrating that EKLAVYA when fed with \codename as instruction embeddings can achieve the best generalizability.
+Moreover, CWP contributes more (see \codename-MC), which implies that control-flow information plays a more significant role in EKLAVYA.

-\item Instruction2Vec performs very poorly in this evaluation, signifying that, when not done right, manual feature selection may disturb and mislead a downstream model.
+\item Instruction2Vec performs very poorly in this evaluation, signifying that, when not done correctly, manual feature selection may disturb and mislead a downstream model.

 \item The poor results of one-hot encoding show that a good instruction embedding model is indeed necessary.
-At least in this task, it is very difficult for the deep neural network to learn a good embedding layer by itself through end-to-end training.
+At least in this task, it is very difficult for the deep neural network to learn instruction semantic through end-to-end training.

 \end{enumerate}